romanmurzac/DrivenPath/chapter_10/README.md

 ```

 #### Create Docker image
-Once the *Dockerfile* is ready in terminal run the command from below that will create a image named *driven-data* for *AMD64* Architecture.
+Once the *Dockerfile* is ready in terminal run the command from below that will create an image named *driven-data* for *AMD64* Architecture.
 ```
 docker buildx build --platform linux/amd64 -t driven-data .
 ```